And I hate them. I loathe these weird, disease-ridden, blood-gorging, leg-climbing creepy stalkers.

 Full Strength Oil

-Some oils need to be diluted, but Rose Geranium does not.
+Some oils need to be diluted, but Rose Geranium Essential Oil does not.
 Try a drop between your dog’s shoulder blades and one at the top of the base of tail.
 Put a drop on your wrists and behind your knees.

 Or, you can make a Rose Geranium body spray by combining 8oz distilled water with 2 Tbs witch hazel or vodka and 10-30 drops of Rose Geranium Essential Oil (depending on your preferred strength and apparent effectiveness).
 Just spritz your dog’s legs, belly, or neck!
 Spritz it on your lower body where ticks are likely to try and grab you.